Daohub-io/cap9/docs/Usage.md

 directly to storage addresses themselves, they will likely want different types of tables, or a file system for example (this is influenced by a micro-kernel approach, seL4 takes a similar approach).

+# Proposition B

+This is an alternative to fully dynamic capabilities derived from the reception contract.

+One of the goals identified by the user stories is that a higher level "system designer" might want some control over what various contracts in the system can do.
+Even if a developer updates a contract under his or her control, the system designer should be able to limit the damage by sandboxing that contract.
+So where does the system designer specify those sandboxing limitations?

+The simplest model is simply to give every procedure a list of permitted actions.
+Procedure creation is in two steps:

+- Creation/Update
+- Permission assignation

+Which users can perform these steps is controlled by a separate procedure which acts as a gatekeeper to these two actions.
+This is by far a less general solution than a full capability system, but fulfills the requirements above.
+It is also much simpler to implement.

+When a procedure is created, it has zero actions available to it in its list.
+If, for example, it needs to modify the storage value at `0x7`, it will need to be provided with that permission by a separate permission assignation.
+In this workflow, the procedure is deployed by a developer, and the permissions are assigned by the system designer once he approves this.
+The requesting and approval of permission might be done in-band or out-of-band.
+Each has its pros and cons and is largely independent of this design.

+**SIDENOTE:** Perhaps we allow a procedure to be run on every syscall what does whichever system checks the designers deem appropriate although the large number of procedure calles make this very expensive.

+In this situation it would be important to give the system designer powerful design tools.

+*What can't this do?* Something like storage locations or procedure ids can't be chosen dynamically, as delegation of capabilities does not occur.

+Everything is statically determined by the system designer (although permissions may be changed at any point).